LEw1sin/Dropout-Ensemble/README.md

 # I. Clarity

-It is the code repository of our paper ["*Memory-based Ensemble Learning in CMR Semantic Segmentation*"](https://arxiv.org/abs/2502.09269).
+It is the code repository of our paper [*Memory-based Ensemble Learning in CMR Semantic Segmentation*](https://arxiv.org/abs/2502.09269).

 # II.
 Usage